Introduction to the Basic 5 Year Curriculum

 Visual Perception Skill: Coloring Tracking Worksheets

-The activities below are merely suggestions to help teach the objectives for the week.
-Pick and choose activities that your child would enjoy and fit into your schedule.
-As much as possible, include the learning into play time, craft time, and current activities.
+Busy lives make it difficult to think of activities that pair well with learning objectives.
+Below, I’ve listed suggestions to help you teach the week’s objectives.
+Choose activities that your child would enjoy and that fit into your schedule.
+As often as possible, achieve the learning from books, play time, craft time, and current activities.

 - God the Father